kyma-project/telemetry-manager/docs/user/04-metrics.md

 In the Telemetry module, a central in-cluster Deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acts as a gateway.
 The gateway exposes endpoints for the [OTLP protocol](https://opentelemetry.io/docs/specs/otlp/) for GRPC and HTTP-based communication using the dedicated `telemetry-otlp-metrics` service, to which all Kyma components and users' applications send the metrics data.

 Optionally, the Telemetry module provides a DaemonSet of an OTel Collector acting as an agent.
-That agent pulls metrics of a workload in the [Prometheus pull-based format](https://prometheus.io/docs/instrumenting/exposition_formats) and can provide runtime-specific metrics for the workload.
+This agent can pull metrics of a workload and the Istio sidecar in the [Prometheus pull-based format](https://prometheus.io/docs/instrumenting/exposition_formats) and can provide runtime-specific metrics for the workload.

 ![Architecture](./assets/metrics-arch.drawio.svg)

 1. An application (exposing metrics in OTLP) pushes metrics to the central metric gateway service.
-2. An application (exposing metrics in Prometheus protocol) activates the agent to scrape the metrics with an annotation-based configuration.
+2. Activate the agent to scrape the metrics of an application (exposing metrics in Prometheus protocol) with an annotation-based configuration.
 3. Additionally, you can configure the agent to pull metrics of each Istio sidecar.
 4. The agent converts and pushes all collected metric data to the gateway in OTLP.
 5. The gateway discovers the metadata and enriches all received data with typical metadata of the source by communicating with the Kubernetes APIServer.
 Furthermore, it filters data according to the pipeline configuration.